axelmierczuk/sportyfin/README.md

 Find all the documentation [here](https://sportyfin-doc.readthedocs.io/en/latest/index.html).

+## Update

+You now need to provide a link to scrape since this is not a tool that should be used for piracy.
+Try: https://sportscentral.io for example.

 ## Future Improvement

 Add server functionality, aka, ability to access streams (m3u files) from HTTP server.